 The final plan contains the detailed engineering drawings of the entire site and the process for completion of the project.

 The site plan for the PUD will be reviewed as a single entity, and the planning commission would then approve recording the plat.

 10. What are the general requirements for a PUD?

-For the planning commission to approve the PUD, the following requirements may need to be met:
+For the planning commission to approve the PUD, there are often a number of conditions that must first be met.